CodingCellist/codingcellist.github.io/content/en/post/first-go-at-tildagon-development/index.md

     $ pyenv install 3.10 && pyenv local 3.10
     ```
     you then use the configured version by wrapping the command in `pyenv exec`.
-    Not exactly seamless, but better than nothing I guess, but does lead to this
+    Not exactly seamless, but better than nothing I guess.
+It does lead to this
     mildly rediculous invocation:
     ```
     $ pyenv exec pipenv run python run.py